 - Willingness to work on a team

 - The ability to multitask

 Like any career, healthcare isn’t for everyone.
-While it can seem exciting to get into such a booming industry, it’s important to make sure you’ll be happy and fulfilled with what you’re doing.
-Before researching different jobs and types of training, first ask yourself why you’re interested in healthcare, and why you want to get into the medical field.
-Being able to answer those questions can make for a more enjoyable experience for you, and the future patients you’ll work with.
+While it can be exciting to get into such a booming industry, it’s important to make sure that you’ll be happy and fulfilled.
+Before researching different jobs and types of training, ask yourself why you’re interested in healthcare.
+Future employers will want to know the answer.

 Which Health Care Jobs Don’t Need a College Degree?